bio0/bio0.github.io/_posts/business/career_growth/2026-04-11-challenging.md

 # Communicate Up

-While my written communication is strong, there is a clear need to improve vocal communication and the consistency of updates.
+While my written communication is good, it still needs improvement, and there is a clear need to address the gap in vocal communication and the consistency of updates.

 *   **Improve Vocal Communication:**
     *   Focus on better organizing thoughts before speaking.